Typhoon Lingling (2001): Meteorological history

 At 19:00 UTC on November 3, the Joint Typhoon Warning Center (JTWC) began monitoring an area of convection approximately 120 nm east-southeast of Yap, assessing its development potential as poor due to infrared satellite imagery indicating disorganized convection.
 Surface analysis the next morning showed that the disturbance was located within a monsoon trough without a closed circulation, though the convection was located within a favorable for intensification.
 The next day on November 5 at 6:00 UTC, the JTWC upgraded its development potential to fair as satellite imagery showed multiple low-level circulations within a broader circulation.
 The disturbance continued organizing, and on the same day at 20:30 UTC, the JTWC issued a Tropical Cyclone Formation Alert (TCFA) on the system.
 On November 6 at 0:00 UTC, the Japan Meteorological Agency (JMA), the PAGASA, and the JTWC began issuing warnings on a tropical depression that had formed about 750 km southeast of Manila, with the JTWC giving it the designation 27W and the PAGASA giving it the local name Nanang.

 The JTWC and the PAGASA estimated the depression's strength at 50 km/h, though by 6:00 UTC the PAGASA had upgraded it to a tropical storm as the system's organization began to improve.
-By 12:00 UTC, the JTWC had increased the system's intensity to 55 km/h as it began approaching Leyte Gulf, and at 18:00 UTC on November 6, the JMA upgraded the depression to a tropical storm, giving it the name Lingling, with the JTWC doing so later at 0:00 UTC on November 7 as its center was located over Cebu.
+By 12:00 UTC, the JTWC had increased the system's intensity to 55 km/h as it began approaching Leyte Gulf, and at 18:00 UTC on November 6, the JMA upgraded the depression to a tropical storm, giving it the name Lingling, (Note: The name Lingling (Cantonese: 玲玲, [liŋ˨˩ liŋ˨˩]) was contributed by Hong Kong and is a feminine given nickname meaning "tinkling of a jade" in Cantonese.) with the JTWC doing so later at 0:00 UTC on November 7 as its center was located over Cebu.
 Lingling continued to the west-northwest, primarily steered by a mid-level high situated over northern Vietnam and southern China.
 Lingling's intensity briefly stagnated as its center moved over Negros Island and Panay before resuming intensification, with the JTWC estimating winds of 85 km/h on November 8 at 0:00 UTC.
 By 12:00 UTC the same day, the JTWC had upgraded the storm's strength to 105 km/h, with the JMA upgrading Lingling to a severe tropical storm 6 hours later, estimating a minimum central pressure of 980 mbar (hPa; 28.94 inHg) as it entered the South China Sea.
 Lingling continued intensifying, and by November 9, the JTWC and the JMA upgraded Lingling to a typhoon, with the JMA doing so later in the day.